 NATIONAL TOOLKIT MEASURE ASSOCIATED MITIGATION MEASURE WFD4 POINT SOURCE & DIFFUSE SOURCE DISCHARGES Actions: Water Pollution Acts and regulations: License discharges to surface waters and sewers from small scale industrial and commercial sources.
 Review licenses at intervals of not less than 3 years.
 Keep registers of discharge licenses and make them available to the public.
 Serve notices or directions on persons requiring measures to be taken in order to prevent or control pollution of waters, where necessary.
 Notify Local Authorities of accidental discharges and spillages of polluting materials which enter, or are likely to enter, waters.
 Other actions: Urban Wastewater Treatment Plants: Measures for improved management: keep register of plant capacity and update annually; install facilities to monitor influent loads and effluent discharges in accordance with Environmental Protection Agency guidelines and best practice; put auditable procedures in place to monitor compliance of licensed discharges; implement training procedures for staff involved with licensing of discharges; monitor receiving water quality upstream and downstream of the point of discharge.
 Optimise treatment plant performance by the implementation of a performance management system.
 Revise existing Water Pollution Act industrial licence conditions and reduce allowable pollution loading.
 Review existing Industrial Pollution Prevention Control licence conditions and reduce allowable pollution load.
 Investigate contributions to the collection system from unlicensed discharges.
-Investigate contributions to the collection system of specific substances known to impact ecological status resulting from licensed and unlicensed discharges and issue or revise licenses to reduce or remove such specific substances in the discharge.
 Detailed assessment of higher risk works will be required to include environmental considerations (based on EIA guidance).
 It is recommended that lower risk work should be compelled to consider environmental issues as part of the registration process.